 - Fluorescent bulbs, though energy-efficient, cast a diffuse, shadowless light that gives a blue tinge to the colors in the room.
 Warm wall colors (yellow, gold, orange, wheat tones) lose their warmth in older-style fluorescent light.

-We recommend using LED bulbs around 3500K when possible to see the truest paint color (to learn why, see our blog post on choosing the right light bulb).
+We recommend using LED bulbs around 3500K when possible to see the truest paint color (to learn why read our blog post on choosing the right light bulb).

 Color should bring the space together with a natural flow.
 This is especially true in open floor plans, which are typically better suited to one main color throughout the home with some well-placed accent colors in a few places.

-Hint: One safe and effective way to add some dimension is to select tints or shades from the same color thread.
+Hint: One safe and effective way to add some dimension is to select tints or shades from the same hue family.

 4. Try a Sample